 — Great!
 I already collaborate with a few trusted designers and in my expercience there's always a great benefit for both parts in this kind of relationship.
 Please, e-mail me or tweet me and let's take some coffee or set up for a Skype to know each other.
 It'll be fun!

-— I am an IT recruiter, I've seen your LinkedIn, GitHub, SO… profile and I have an offer that I think it really fits you.
+— I am an IT recruiter, I've seen your profile on SO, GitHub, LinkedIn… and I have an offer that I think it really fits you.
 Would you be interested in getting more information?

 — To be honest, if you're reading this before fall 2017, I'm probably not.
 My plan is to continue being a freelance professional for a while taking this chance to catch up and learn new skills.
 Also, I'm already commited for a few projects on the nexts months, so...